julzaza/wildwitchherbs/_posts/2026-05-11-violet-leaf-for-cooling-lymph-and-skin.md

 - Considered cooling, moistening, and soothing
 - Often used when skin felt red, reactive, or overheated

-In old folk herbalism, it was commonly paired with:
+In old herbalism, folks commonly paired it with for stronger cleansing spring mixtures:
 - **[cleavers & nettle](/three-top-herbs-for-clear-skin/)**
 - **[chickweed](/chickweed-water-for-healthy-skin/)**
 - **[calendula](/calendula-for-inflamed-skin/)**